celtera/avendish/book/src/advanced/port_types.md

 ## Containers

+> Supported bindings: ossia

-Containers are supported (in environments where this is meaningful -- for now, ossia only !) provided that they provide an API that matches:
+Containers are supported (in environments where this is meaningful) provided that they provide an API that matches:

 ### `std::vector`